SubmitAnonym/Em2AM/README.md

 This repository was built to share the source code and datasets of the Em2AM framework.
 It only has research purposes.
 Please contact the authors if you have any questions about the content.

-If the repository is too large to be cloned, please clone first commit (without datasets).

 The code relies on PyTorch and Torch Geometric.
-Environment versions are available in `requirements.txt`.
+Environment versions are available in `requirements.txt` (see below).

 # Content